laravel/docs/horizon.md

     sudo supervisorctl start horizon

-For more information on Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).
+> {tip} For more information on running Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).

 <a name="tags"></a>
 ## Tags

-Horizon allows you to assign “tags” to jobs, including mailables, event broadcasts, notifications, and queued event listeners.
+Horizon allows you to assign “tags” to jobs, including mailables, broadcast events, notifications, and queued event listeners.
 In fact, Horizon will intelligently and automatically tag most jobs depending on the Eloquent models that are attached to the job.
 For example, take a look at the following job:

     <?php